-Learn about local marine life, vegetation, and surrounding areas with our top notch tour guides!
-They love taking photos of our guests so feel free to bring your phone and ask for a few awesome shots!
+Learn about local marine life, vegetation, and surrounding areas with our top notch tour guides.
+They love taking photos for our guests so feel free to bring your phone and ask for a few awesome shots!

 The Difference is CLEAR